TBestLittleHelper/fetchcake-ninja/README.md

 Puzzles used is a sample from https://database.lichess.org/#puzzles

-Chessboard is [chessground](https://github.com/lichess-org/chessground) and chess rules [chessops](https://github.com/lichess-org/chessops)
+Chessboard is from [chessground](https://github.com/lichess-org/chessground) and chess rules comes from [chessops](https://github.com/lichess-org/chessops) under (GPL-3.0-or-later)